acroucher/zofu/README.md

 # Driver programs

 Once a unit test module has been written, the `zofu-driver` utility can be used to create the Fortran source code for a driver program which calls all test case subroutines in the test module.
-The driver program source also contains the appropriate `use` statements, declares a unit test object, and calls any `setup` and `teardown` routines at the start and end of the test.
+The driver program source also contains the appropriate `use` statements, declares a unit test object, and calls any `setup`, `setup_test` or `teardown` routines at the start and end of the test.

 The `zofu-driver` utility can be called from the command line as follows: